Fund-raising Capacity Building Clinic

 Funding Data Report Released

 Τhe Chicago American Indian Community Collaborative (CAICC) is pleased to share its new research report titled Baseline Funding Data – Report #2 Fiscal Years 2013 & 2014.
-Completed by Louis Delgado, this report builds on the baseline data collected last year, and examines the level of funding from foundations, corporations and government to seven Chicago-area Native American organizations during a two-year period (2013 and 2014).
-We are pleased to report that funding has increased during this period as follows: a 19.9% increase in funding from foundations; 15.1% increase from corporations; and a 14.2% increase from government.
+Completed by Louis Delgado, this report builds on the baseline data collected last year and examines the level of funding from foundations, corporations, and government to seven Chicago-area Native American organizations during a two-year period (2013 and 2014).
+We are pleased to report that funding has increased during this period as follows: a 19.9% increase in funding from foundations; 15.1% increase from corporations; and a 14.2% increase from the government.
 The research also began to look at funding from individuals and tribes for the first time.
 Although funding has increased, it has been uneven, with some organizations experiencing increases while others have had decreases or stayed the same.
 Overall, the research results help confirm that targeted training and assistance can make a difference.
-As you may know, CAICC began providing fundraising training on a limited basis in the spring of 2014, so its plausible that some of the increase can be attributed to its early work in this area.
+As you may know, CAICC began providing fundraising training on a limited basis in the spring of 2014, so it’s plausible that some of the increase can be attributed to its early work in this area.
 Also, CAICC conducted a funders briefing in October which could have had some effect as well.
 Currently, CAICC is conducting a Fundraising Capacity Building Clinic to increase fundraising effectiveness in its member organizations, and it will continue to track future changes in funding in order to identify patterns of support.
-A copy of the report can be found here. .
+A copy of the report can be found here.

 If you have any questions about the report or its findings, feel free to contact Noah Temaner Jenkins at firstname.lastname@example.org.